SaabirMohamed/HandyScripts/README.md

-# Some handy scripts I made for   day to day coding.
+# Some handy custom scripts and programs I wrote.

 ## Whats in here...
-1. Inside Bash/.. --> make_a_neat_angular_module.sh (you can make the name smaller.)
+1. Bash/... shell scripts
-2. Indide Cpp/.. --> PutTextInDiv reads a file called "qsource.txt" and puts each line in a div and its text in a p elelment cpp programs (the bin and the source)
+2. Cpp/...
+C++ programs and tools

-### How to for the bash script:
+### Instructions for the bash script:
 > In your terminal just pass in the module name twice once in all lower case and once capitalised. you should also run this from the cloned folder
 ``` ln -s /fullPathToScript.sh mmm && sudo chmod +x /usr/local/bin/mmm ```
 > This creates a link for convenience... now you can modify and save the source file and "mmm" will be the way you execute the command , please note that you must be in the root folder of your angular project